 I don't know if you know that Microsoft has been testing some of their mythical Windows 95 features in Windows 10.
 The latest Redmond operating system has become a kind of rolling release with which they are doing some experiments like these that their users may like more or less.

-A few of the programs Windows 95 have been rescued today, as they are now gaining in importance.
+Some the programs Windows 95 have been rescued today, as they are now gaining in importance.
 For example, Image Resizer, which would be very practical for images that are to be posted on social networks, etc. In short, he intends to bring a series of his power toys to its modern system with some improvements and adaptations to the new times.

 Some of the company's Power Toy Utilities are: